sedthh/BeatLearning/README.md

 # Beat Learning
+Have you ever wanted to play a song that wasn't available in your favorite rhythm game?
+Have you ever wanted to play infinite variations of that song?

 This Open Source research project aims to democratize the process of automatic beatmap creation, offering accessible tools and foundation models for game developers, players and enthusiasts alike, paving the way for a new era of creativity and innovation in rhythm gaming.

 First models and example beatmaps are **coming really soon** to HuggingFace (You Gotta Believe)!